valohai/aws-private-workers/README.md

 This template is designed to provision the required services in a fresh AWS Account.
 The following services will be deployed:

 * **VPC and Subnets** in the selected region.
 Valohai will also deploy a Internet Gateway and RouteTables.
+  * You can also specify the IDs of an existing VPC and Subnet that you'd like to deploy the Valohai resources to
 * **Two security groups** for Valohai resources:
   * `valohai-sg-workers` that all the Valohai autoscaled EC2 instances will use.
     * By default it doesn't have ports open.
 You'll have to open ports to allow for example connecting over SSH to the instances.